 The Braginsky Collection

 My heritage has had a great influence on who I am and what I have done, as I strive to comprehend my past and shape my life accordingly.
-Encouraged by my long-time Dutch friend Michael Floersheim, of blessed memory, and frequent visits to his impressive collection, I was inspired to purchase my first works of Judaica.
+Encouraged by my long-time friend Michael Floersheim, of blessed memory, and frequent visits to his impressive collection, I was inspired to purchase my first works of Judaica.
 Each piece became special to me, representing a personal connection to an intriguing past I yearned to understand.
 My admiration for the magnificent art and craftsmanship, as well as my respect for the deep piety characteristic of many of the objects, continues to this day.
 Particularly in our fast-paced, often hectic, age, contemplating these manuscripts fills me with calm, serenity, and the confidence that what is truly important will endure.
 In this way I seek to comprehend my heritage, the Jewish destiny as well as the major forces that have shaped our past and present and are leading us to the future.
-Although uncertain, one hopes this future will be influenced by the precious legacy of objects such as those found in this collection.